oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**True**

-- An application written in Application Express is stored as meta-data in the Oracle Database.
+- An application written in Appli cation Express is stored as meta-data in the Oracle Database.
 True or False?

 	**True**